-Early Maladaptive Schema Questionnaire-Short Form by Young (YSQ-S3) Young and Brown's questionnaire (1994) is selfreport measurement tools to evaluate schemas.
+Early Maladaptive Schema Questionnaire-Short Form by Young (YSQ-S3)

+Young and Brown's questionnaire (1994) is self-report measurement tools to evaluate schemas.
 The third version of its short form that has been applied in this research consists of 90 questions and it measures 90 Young early maladaptive schemas.
 The questionnaire has six-degree Likert scale (Akhani et al, 2012).
 The test scores are obtained by accumulating the scores of each subscale.
 In other words, each subscale has five articles that measures one type of early maladaptive schema.
 Young and Tomas have reported reliability of the questionnaire using internal consistency method 0.95 and 0.81 by retesting on a sample of 564 college students in the the USA.
-Convergent validity of the questionnaire was evaluated by measurement psychological tools distress, self-esteem, cognitive vulnerability to depression personality disorder.
+Convergent validity of the questionnaire was evaluated by measurement tools psychological distress, self-esteem, cognitive vulnerability to depression and personality disorder.
 It was shown that early maladaptive schemas have negative relationships with positive characteristics of confidence and positive emotion; it has also a positive relationship with characteristics such as personality, distress, negative emotions and dysfunction, and attitude (Yusefi et al, 2010; qtd. in: Nabizadeh et al, 2013).
 Scoring: each item is scored by 6-items rating scale.
-(1= it is totally false about me; 2= it is approximately false about me; 3= it is to some extent true and to some extent false about me; 4= it is a little true about me: 5= it is approximately true about me; 6= it is totally true about me).therefore, the scores of the questionnaire has been obtained by accumulating the scores of each subscale.
+(1= it is totally false about me; 2= it is approximately false about me; 3= it is to some extent true and to some extent false about me: 4= it is a little true about me: 5= it is approximately true about me; 6= it is totally true about me).therefore, the scores of the questionnaire has been obtained accumulating the scores of each subscale.
 In other words, each subscale has five articles that measures one type of early maladaptive schema.
 Minimum and maximum scores of measuring early maladaptive schema are between 1 and 6; the higher score indicates a higher amount of early maladaptive schema in the subjects.
-RESEARCH FINDINGS First hypothesis: There is a significant relationship between enneagram personality types and dependent personality disorder.
-To determine the relationship between each of the nine Enneagram personality types with each dependent personality disorder, multiple correlations has been used to answer this hypothesis because variables are quantitative and no violation of normality in data has been observed (Table 1).